City-of-Bloomington/example-playbooks/README.md

     roles_path    = /etc/ansible/roles:/path/to/scripts/for/ansible

-Note: This repository is set to ignore the ansible.cfg file.
+Note: A sample ansible.cfg file is now included with this repository

 #### Test Ansible: